nus-cs2030s/2324-s2/docs/16-lsp.md

 }
 ```

-Now, suppose that one day, someone comes along and create a new class `CSCUCourse` that inherits from `Course`, and overrides `marksToGrade`
-s that it now returns only 'S' and 'U'.
+Now, suppose that one day, someone comes along and creates a new class `CSCUCourse` that inherits from `Course`, and overrides `marksToGrade` so that it now returns only 'S' and 'U'.
 Since `CSCUCourse` is a subclass of `Course`, we can pass an instance to `displayGrade`:

 ```
 displayGrade(new CSCUCourse("GEQ1000", 100));